99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Signed URL process:
 2 types of signers, either a trusted key group ( recommended ) or an AWS account that contains a key pair (not recommended)
-- create one of more trusted key groups, the public key is used in the URL, the private key is used by your app.!!
+- create one of more trusted key groups, the public key is used in the URL, the private key is used by your app.
 - When you create a signer, the public key is with CloudFront and private key is used to sign a portion of URL
-- When you use the root user to manage CloudFront key pairs, you can only have up to two active CloudFront key!!
+- When you use the root user to manage CloudFront key pairs, you can only have up to two active CloudFront key
   pairs per AWS account